matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-2 State Transition Testing.md

   * Exercise all transitions
   * Test invalid transitions
 * Rows represent states, columns represent events (with or without guard conditions)
-* Cell entries represent transitions and contain the target state and possible actions
+* Cell entries represent transitions & contain the target state & possible actions
 * IF a cell is empty, that is an invalid transition
 * Example: